the-lay/ulauncher-spotify-api/README.md

 In case you have multiple Python environments on your system (PyEnv, Conda etc.), please note that you have to install the dependencies to the default system python that Ulauncher uses.
-Most likely this will be the command you want: `/usr/bin/python3 -m pip install "spotipy==2.16.1" "requests==2.23.0"`
+Most likely, this will be the command you want: `/usr/bin/python3 -m pip install "spotipy==2.16.1" "requests==2.23.0"`

 Extension's default keyword is `sp`.
 When you use the extension for the first time, you will have to go through OAuth authentication and allow access to your Spotify account.
-After that,you will be able to use the extension.
+After that, you will be able to use the extension.

 *Note: if you ever want to revoke extension's access, you can do so in the [Apps tab of your Spotify settings](https://www.spotify.com/account/apps/).*